Improved regularity estimates for degenerate or singular fully nonlinear dead-core systems and H\'{e}non-type equations: Introduction

 To analyze non-degeneracy at critical points, we restrict our attention to the class of nonnegative limiting solutions $ u $, i.e., those obtained as uniform limits of solutions to the penalized problem

-Here we recall the definition of {\it limiting solution}. \begin{Definition}[Limiting solution] Let $\mathcal{O}\subset \mathbb{R}^n$ be an open set.
+Here we recall the definition of {\it limiting solution}, which was originally proposed in \cite{JSNS24}. \begin{Definition}[Limiting solution] Let $\mathcal{O}\subset \mathbb{R}^n$ be an open set.
 A nonnegative function $ u \in C^{0}(\mathcal{O})$ is said to be a limiting solution of the non-variational PDE

 if there exists a sequence of nonnegative functions $\{u_j\}_{j\in\mathbb{N}}$ satisfying

 in the viscosity sense, such that $u_j$ converges locally uniformly to $u$ in $\mathcal{O}$ as $j\to\infty$. \end{Definition}